inviti8/ICRC_HEAVY/readme.md

 # ORO Utitlity Token

 ## Overview
-This is the official repo for the Oro utiltiy token to be in the Heavymeta Platform.
+This is the official repo for the Oro utiltiy token to be used in the Heavymeta Platform.
 This repo is a fork of: https://github.com/PanIndustrial-Org/ICRC_fungible

 ## Contents
 - `dfx.json`: Configuration file for project settings and canister definitions.